pr-holonet/pr-holonet/iridium-to-twilio/README.md

 export AWS_CONFIG_FILE=~/.aws-pr-holonet.cfg
 ```

-### Configure emeiToNumber.json
+### Configure imeiToNumber.json

-The file `emeiToNumber.json` contains a mapping of RockBLOCK-registered
+The file `imeiToNumber.json` contains a mapping of RockBLOCK-registered
-EMEIs to Twilio-registered phone numbers.
+IMEIs to Twilio-registered phone numbers.

 This is used for two things: